Can You Exercise with DVT?

 Exercising With DVT

 While you can exercise with DVT, caution is heavily advised.
 Always discuss exercise plans with a doctor before attempting anything.
-Overly strenuous exercise while suffering from DVT can cause complications and negatively affect your health.
+Overly strenuous exercise while suffering from DVT symptoms can cause complications and negatively affect your health.
 Exercising with DVT should start light, and build up slowly over time.

 A common exercise regimen involves going for walks every day and gradually adding more time to each walk.
 The following schedule reflects a commonly prescribed exercise routine for people with DVT: